huggingface/blog/constitutional_ai.md

 # Acknowledgement

-We thank Moritz Laurer and Yacine Jernite for useful feedback and discussions.
+We thank Philipp Schmid, Moritz Laurer and Yacine Jernite for useful feedback and discussions.

 # Bibtex